 - The kernel notices that a feature is requested that is not resident in the kernel. - The kernel uses modprobe to load a module that fits this symbolic description. - modprobe looks into its internal "alias" translation table to see if there is a match.
-This table can be reconfigured and expanded by having "alias" lines in "/etc/modprobe.conf". - modprobe is then asked to insert the module(s) that it has decided that the kernel needs.
-Every module will be configured according to the "options" lines in "/etc/modprobe.conf". - modprobe exits and tells the kernel that the request succeeded (or failed...) - The kernel uses the freshly installed feature just as if it had been configured into the kernel as a "resident" part.
+This table can be reconfigured and expanded by having "alias" lines in "/etc/modules.conf". - modprobe is then asked to insert the module(s) that it has decided that the kernel needs.
+Every module will be configured according to the "options" lines in "/etc/modules.conf".
+(For readers that compare with the eal2 Security Target: "insmode" is an alias for "modprobe"!). - modprobe exits and tells the kernel that the request succeeded (or failed...) - The kernel uses the freshly installed feature just as if it had been configured into the kernel as a "resident" part.
 (TP3.3)